gpuweb/gpuweb/design/ErrorHandling.md

       (Unless the adapter was lost, in which case they would have rejected.)

 A page begins loading in a tab, but then the tab is backgrounded.
- - On load, the page attempts creation of a device.
+ - In the background, on load, the page attempts creation of a device.
-    - `requestDevice` Promise will resolve.

-A device's adapter is physically unplugged from the system (but an integrated GPU is still available).
- - The same adapter, or a new adapter, is plugged back in.
-    - A later `requestAdapter` call may return the new adapter.
-(In the future, it might fire a "gpuadapterschanged" event.)
+    - `requestAdapter` Promise resolves when the tab is foregrounded.

 An app is running on an integrated adapter.
  - A new, discrete adapter is plugged in.
-    - A later `requestAdapter` call may return the new adapter.
-(In the future, it might fire a "gpuadapterschanged" event.)
+    - The `adapteradded` event fires. `requestAdapter` after this may return the new adapter.

 An app is running on a discrete adapter.
  - The adapter is physically unplugged from the system.
 An integrated GPU is still available.
-    - `device.lost` resolves, `requestDevice` on same adapter rejects, `requestAdapter` gives the new adapter.
+    - `device.lost` resolves, `requestDevice` on same adapter rejects, `requestAdapter` gives the integrated GPU.
  - The same adapter, or a new adapter, is plugged back in.
-    - A later `requestAdapter` call may return the new adapter.
-(In the future, it might fire a "gpuadapterschanged" event.)
+    - The `adapteradded` event fires. `requestAdapter` after this may return the new adapter.

 The device is lost because of an unexpected error in the implementation.
  - `device.lost` resolves, message = whatever the unexpected thing was.
+   (Likely, all adapters are also lost, due to gpu process restart.)

-A TDR-like scenario occurs.
+A TDR-like scenario occurs and the adapter can no longer be used.
- - The adapter is lost, which loses all devices on the adapter.
+ - First:
-   `device.lost` resolves on every device, message = adapter reset.
-Application must request adapter again.
+    - All devices on the adapter are lost, message = adapter reset.
- - (TODO: alternatively, adapter could be retained, but all devices on it are lost.)
+      The adapter is *not* yet lost, and `adapteradded` does *not* fire.
+      The application may `requestDevice` again immediately on the same adapter, but it won't resolve until the adapter can be used again.
+      (`adapteradded` does not fire.)
+ - If the GPU does not recover, or the browser does not allow continued access:
+    - The adapter *is* lost.
+Any outstanding `requestDevice` calls against it return `null`.
+      The application can `requestAdapter`.

 All devices and adapters are lost (except for software?) because GPU access has been disabled by the browser (for this page or globally, e.g. due to unexpected GPU process crashes).
- - `device.lost` resolves on every device, message = whatever
+ - All adapters are lost, `device.lost` resolves on every device, message = whatever
+ - `requestAdapter` either rejects or returns a software adapter.

 WebGPU access has been disabled for the page.
- - `requestAdapter` rejects (or returns a software adapter).
+ - `requestAdapter` either rejects or returns a software adapter.

-The device is lost right as it's being returned by requestDevice.
+The device is lost right immediately after being returned by requestDevice.
  - `device.lost` resolves.

 ## Operation Errors and Internal Nullability